sawickiap/WinFontRender/README.md

 - It depends only on standard C and C++ library (including some basic STL - `std::vector`, `std::wstring`) and WinAPI (Windows.h).
 - It is agnostic to graphics API.
 It only provides CPU buffer with data that you need to upload to the GPU as a texture, and fills your CPU buffer with data that you need to render as vertex and index buffer.
 It is your responsibility to do actual rendering using API of your choice, whether it's Direct3D 9, 11, 12, OpenGL, or Vulkan.
 - It uses a font installed in the system, based on given name and other parameters (e.g. "Arial", size = 32, bold).
 It cannot load fonts from existing textures or standalone font files.
 If you need the latter, [FreeType](https://www.freetype.org/) is a popular library for this.
 - It is intended for usage on Windows.
-Linux, MacOS, Android, or any other platforms are supported.
+Linux, MacOS, Android, or any other platforms are not supported.
 - It is developed tested in Microsoft Visual Studio 2017 in 64-bit configuration.
 Theoretically it should work in 32-bit configuration or with other compilers.
 - It uses Unicode strings, like `const wchar_t*` or `std::wstring`.
-If you prefer ANSI or UTF-8, you need to convert them, e.g. using WinAPI function `MultiByteToWideChar`.
+If you prefer ANSI or UTF-8, you need to convert them first, e.g. using WinAPI function `MultiByteToWideChar`.
 - Example project is included that demonstrates usage of the library in a simple Direct3D 11 application:

   ![Sample application](README_files/SampleScreenshot.png "Sample application")